Skip to content

 To get started with a Zap template—what we call our pre-made workflows—just click on the button.
 It only takes a few minutes to set up.
 You can read more about setting up Zaps here.

-Get notifications for changes to a Google Sheet
+Get notifications for changes to a Google sheet

 One of Google Sheets' best features is the ability to collaborate on a spreadsheet.
 If you're guilty of breaking formulas like I am, it's handy to have a colleague jump into the same sheet to help.

 If you find yourself waiting on others more than you'd like, or checking on that spreadsheet throughout the day, try a Zap that will update you when there's a new or updated row in Google Sheets.
-You can choose where you'd like to receive your alert—perhaps the chat app you use at work or SMS.
+You can choose where you'd like to receive your alert—perhaps the chat app you use at work, email, or SMS.

 Post to Microsoft Teams channels with new or updated Google Sheets rows